-Posted by Keith
+Posted over 2 years ago by D. Keith Robinson

 When you sign into Heroku from your browser, you’re in the Heroku Dashboard.
 Dashboard is a personalized, interactive command center for all of your apps on Heroku.
 It provides simple visibility and management for app status, activity, resources, add-ons, collaborators, and other critical aspects of your app.
 You can also use it to manage all information about your Heroku account – from SSH keys to past invoices.
 In this post, we take a quick tour through Dashboard and some of its recent new features, including production check and notifications.